LappleApple/awesome-leading-and-managing/The-CTO-role.md

 - [Maintaining Confidence While Scaling an Engineering Team](https://medium.com/@mattetti/building-confidence-as-a-cto-267e1c745552) - by Matt Aimonetti.
 Takeaway: Set expectations and put together an evaluation framework; and measure and monitory velocity, quality and organizational maturity.

 - [Mastering Sales as a CTO](https://jjude.com/cto-sales/) - by Joseph Jude.
 Takeaway: Most careers turn into sales jobs when you get senior enough.
 For an IT services company, there is none better suited to build trust in the minds of prospects than a chief technology officer.
 A CTO can follow a structured approach to handle sales calls.
 The structure could be: Pre-call preparation, on-call performance, and retro (post-call and post-closure).

+- [Think Like a CTO](https://www.manning.com/books/think-like-a-cto)) - a book by by Alan Williamson.
+Takeaway: An effective Chief Technology Officer shapes almost every aspect of a modern business.
+This book shares the experience and advice of veteran CTOs and industry experts for handling IT crises, leading tech teams, and creating an inspiring vision for your company.